joseabrantesjr/flask.password.manager/README.md

 source <environment_name>/bin/activate
 ```

-2. Install Python and pip on your system.

-3. Clone this repository using the `git clone https://github.com/joseabrantesjr/flask.password.manager.git` command.

 4. Enter the root directory of the project and run `pip install -r requirements.txt` to install all the necessary dependencies.

+5. Open the app folder and run python `secret.key.generator.py`, a security key will be generated so you can insert it in the config.py file (SECRET_KEY = b' insert the secret key here ')

-5. Run `python run.py` or `python3 run.py` to start the Flask development server.
+6. Run `python run.py` or `python3 run.py` to start the Flask development server.

 # Usage